Basbousa (Middle Eastern Semolina Cake)

-A delicious semolina, coconut and yoghurt cake topped with almonds and drizzled with sugar syrup.
-Basbousa is popular throughout Middle East and is often found in the pastry and sweet shops.
+Basbousa is a delicious semolina, coconut, and yogurt cake topped with almonds and soaked in sugar syrup.
+This moist, sweet treat is popular across the Middle East and commonly found in pastry and sweet shops.

 Egyptian Semolina Cake

-Semolina – Ideally coarse semolina is used as it gives the grainy texture, but you can use fine semolina too.
+• Semolina – Coarse semolina gives the cake its signature grainy texture, but fine semolina works as well.

 Egyptian Semolina Cake